timjim/timjim.github.io/index.markdown

 		<div class="profile">
 			<p class="date">23rd April 2020</p>
 			<p class="name">Fred Destin, Partner at Stride.VC</p>
 			<p>Fred is the founder of Stride.VC; a seed-stage fund operating in London and Paris.
-Previously he was a General Partner at Accel, and an early backer in notable startups including Deliveroo, Zoopla, Secret Escapes, and CarWow.</p>
+Previously he was a General Partner at Accel, and an early backer in notable startups including Deliveroo and Zoopla.</p>
+			{% include secondary_button.html url="https://sglondon.typeform.com/to/M4bNXE" %}
 		</div>
 	</div>
 </div>